How to enjoy Rome on a budget: 20 tips from a local

 While it is not the norm to make the most of the unsuspecting tourist, some places in Rome have made headlines for charging outrageous fees for cheap eats just because they are in a sought after location (the Spanish steps and the Vatican come to mind but not all establishments are like that, many in those areas are perfectly normal places )

-The only way not to fall into their traps is to demand to see a menu with prices and/ or, in a cafe order at the till first: get to the till, place your order and check the cost – after that, go to the bar and place your order showing the receipt itself.
+In a cafe order at the till first: get to the till, place your order and check the cost – after that, go to the bar and place your order showing the receipt itself.

 While this may seem an odd way to do things, this is the standard order of events if you are in a cafe and will guarantee you will never pay more than you expect.